Green Party Northern Ireland leader loses seat on Belfast City Council

 Ms Long said she expected any gains for her party to come in the later stages of the count as the transfers in the single transferrable vote system are distributed.

-On Friday evening, Sinn Fein were leading the way with eight councillors, the DUP had six while Alliance had two seats and the SDLP had two.
+On Friday evening, Sinn Fein were leading the way with nine councillors, the DUP had seven while Alliance had five seats, the SDLP had three seats and the Green Party had one.

 In 2019, Sinn Fein was the largest party in Belfast with 18 councillors, however, this total was a drop from the 19 seats it won at the 2014 and 2011 local government elections.